Go to the Nature Institute’s home page

 Yes, the Cell’s Genomic Performance Is Complex!

+Where Francis Crick and James Watson (known as the discoverers of the structure of DNA) were looking for a single, univocal code, we now that a thousand different things are going on.
 Not only is all the regulatory activity and the resulting, three-dimensional “dance” of our genome exceedingly complex, it also shows us clearly that we are really looking at a whole-cell and whole-organism performance.
-The genome can do nothing of itself, and what the organism does with it comes from every possible direction and also continually varies in time with ever-changing conditions.
-We will learn more about this complexity in further chapters, especially Chapters 7 and 14.
-The question how everything is coordinated in a useful, need-fulfilling, and meaningful way seems to stymie every effort at conventional scientific explanation.
+The genome can do nothing of itself — not even twist itself into coils or “go loopy” — and, in achieving such things, the cell comes at the genome from every possible direction and temporally varies its approach in tune with ever-changing conditions.
+We will learn more about this complexity in further chapters, especially Chapters 7 (“Epigenetics: A Brief Introduction”) and 14 (“How Our Genes Come to Expression”).
+The question how everything is coordinated in a useful, need-fulfilling, and meaningful way seems continually to encourage biologists to transcend conventional scientific descriptive language, as when they refer to the “three-dimensional dance of chromosomes”.

-We will also confront — especially in Chapters 13 and 24 — how our questions relate to the problem of the thought-full character of the material world generally.
-And while just about the whole book raises a question about the relation between isolated and specific living processes, on one hand, and their larger context, on the other, we will try to make this question more pointed in Chapter 8 (“The Mystery of an Unexpected Coherence”).
+We will also confront — especially in Chapters 13 (“All Science Must Be Rooted in Experience”) and 24 (“Is the Inanimate World an Interior Reality?”) — how our questions relate to the problem of the thought-infused character of the material world generally.
+And while just about the whole book raises a question about the relation between isolated and specific living processes, on one hand, and their larger context, on the other, we will try to make this question more pointed in Chapter 6 (“Context: Dare We Call It Holism?”) and Chapter 8 (“The Mystery of an Unexpected Coherence”).
 And we will, finally, need to address here and there the misdirected charge of “vitalism” that some of this discussion seems inevitably to provoke.

 Notes